DeVilhena-Paulo/DeVilhena-Paulo.github.io/index.md

-I'm a PhD student under the supervision of François Pottier.
+I'm a PhD student under the supervision of [François Pottier](http://gallium.inria.fr/~fpottier/).
-We are interested in devising methods for reasoning about computer programs with rigour: how to write a precise documentation of their behavior and how to prove that such specification is met.
+We are interested in devising methods for reasoning with rigout about computer programs: how to write a precise documentation of their behavior and how to prove that such specification is met.
-In particular, we study programs that both manipulate the heap and alter the control flow through a recent and exciting programming construct, an *effect handler*.
+In particular, we study programs that both manipulate the heap and alter the control flow through *effect handlers*, a new and exciting programming language construct.

 # Publications